fkie/field_test_tool/README.md

 ## _1. Description_

-The Field Test Tools comprises four software modules:
+The Field Test Tools comprises five software modules:
-- A database with a JSON API.
+- A PostgreSQL database with PostGIS extension.
-- An interface between ROS and the database API.
-- An interface between the user and the database API.
 - An automatic report generator out of the stored data.
+- A web server that exposes a JSON API for the database and report generator.
+- An interface between ROS and the server API.
+- An interface between the user and the server API.
 <br/><br/>

 ### **1.1.
 Database**

-A Postgres database with Postgis extension is used.
-A python script implements a JSON API with the common requests (POST, PUT, GET) to interact with the database tables through HTTP messages.
+A PostgreSQL database with PostGIS extension is used to store the relevant data.
 The databse schema is shown in Figure 1.
+The robot's position, operating mode, images from on-board or off-board cameras and user notes are stored under a hierarchical logging structure representing the trial instance (Test Event), test attempt (Shift), and route section (Leg).
+Each trajectory under a single operating mode comprises a Segment entry.

 <figure>
   <img src="doc/images/database_schema.png" alt="database schema" width="500">